causalate-mitigates-bias/causal-ate-mitigates-bias/README.md

 - `compute_ate_scores.py`: Python script for calculating ATE scores.
 This file calls:
     - `clean_data.py`: Python script for cleaning the input file with basic normalizations.
-    - `lr_bag_of_words_classifier.py`: Here we train a logistical regression based classifier assuming each sentence is a bag of words.
+    - `classifier.py`: Here we train different types of classifiers  assuming each sentence is a bag of words.
     - `mask_and_replace.py`: To compute the ATE scores, we need replacement words for each word.
 These are generated using an MLM model like **roberta_base**